jeffersoncechinel/gobarber-web/README.md

 Let's get started
 ----
-* Important!
-Before you begin make sure you have the [GoBarber API](https://github.com/jeffersoncechinel/gobarber-api) up and running.
+:exclamation: Before you begin make sure you have the [GoBarber API](https://github.com/jeffersoncechinel/gobarber-api) up and running.

 ```
 # clone the repository